Learn ➜ Material Health GuidesLead Guide

 What’s a normal amount of lead to have in your blood?

 It depends on when you were born.
 In the 1960s, when there were very few regulations for lead, the average blood lead level (BLL) was much higher than it is today—it was around 60 ug/mL then, and now the average is 5 ug/mL.
 You can see it drop over time in this cool graph.
-While 5 ug/mL is now normal, it’s still not zero, so it’s not ideal.
+While 5 ug/mL is now normal, it’s still not zero, so it’s still not ideal.
 Unlike with other metals or elements, where a small amount in your blood is safe and there are no known health risks, lead is different— even at just 5 ug/mL, there is evidence of risk.

 I’ve been using lead products all my life, and I’m totally fine.